 A few things to keep in mind when choosing a zero waste laundry brand:

-Without mandatory ingredient listing, it's really hard to know which brands to avoid.
+Without mandatory ingredient listings, it's hard to know which brands to avoid.
 So here are some tips to keep in mind:

 - If you see the words "optical brightness" on the bottle, skip it.
-These types of ingredients don't break down in nature and are toxic to marine life.
-Every time you wash your clothes, these chemicals are going down the drain and into our water systems to potentially cause harm.
+These ingredients don't break down in nature and are toxic to marine life.
+Every time you wash your clothes, these chemicals go down the drain and into our water systems to potentially cause harm.